MeaningOfLights/dBSchemaReaderPoco.NetGen/ReadMe.md

 ## History - dB2GraphQL.Net

-* 1.10:	Added a Postgres Test Database ""4. to demonstrate Singular Tables (Many-Columns-To-One-'Settings'-Table Relationships)"", plus tweaks to Config/Descriptors/Resolvers for Singular Tables
+* 1.10:	Added a Postgres Test Database [4.
+PostgreSQL Singular Settings Table - EventOrganiser](TestDatabases) to demonstrate Singular Tables (Many-Columns-To-One-'Settings'-Table Relationships)"", plus tweaks to Config/Descriptors/Resolvers for Singular Tables
 * 1.09	Added a ReadMe and included an animated gif with instructions on how to use the system
 * 1.08:	Support for Circular References, Sqlite Driver and an example Sqlite Database to demonstrate Circular References ""3.
 Sqlite CircularRef - SeparationOfPowers""
 * 1.07:	Support for PostGres Driver